Minnesota Vikings vs Green Bay Packers: Weather forecast for Sunday

-Kirk Cousins and the Minnesota Vikings (7-8) head to Lambeau Field to face Aaron Rodgers and the Green Bay Packers (12-3) this week on Sunday Night Football.
-According to wunderground.com, the weather forecast at kickoff time calls for a temperature of 5 degrees with winds at 8 mph, meaning it will really feel like it’s -9 degrees.
+The Minnesota Vikings (7-8) head to Lambeau Field to face Aaron Rodgers and the Green Bay Packers (12-3) this week on Sunday Night Football.
+According to wunderground.com, the weather forecast at kickoff time calls for a temperature of 8 degrees with winds at 5 mph, meaning it will really feel like it’s a low of -1.
 While the weather will indeed be frigid, Lambeau Field has seen colder nights.
 Green Bay, Wisconsin holds the record for the coldest NFL game which took place on December 31, 1967, at a low of -13 degrees with wind chills below 48.
 It was the 1967 Championship Game where the Packers defeated the Dallas Cowboys 21-17.

 RELATED: How to watch the Minnesota Vikings vs Green Bay Packers